multani/gcp-changelog/content/looker-studio/index.md

 **Performance improvement for BigQuery data sources**

+**Note:** This feature has been delayed and is currently not available.
+(Release note updated on July 21, 2025.)

 Report viewers may notice improved performance when the report uses a BigQuery data source.

 The BigQuery connector supports short query optimized mode.
 In this mode, when BigQuery determines that it can finish a query quickly, BigQuery prioritizes returning immediate results instead of creating a BigQuery job.
 Short query optimized mode may apply in the following situations: